Skip to Content

 6. fully de-identified.

-5. Any Texas State workforce member who undertakes a new activity that would make that member a health care provider under HIPAA, or a business associate, is obligated to notify the assistant vice president for Institutional Compliance and Chief Compliance Officer before engaging in the activity to assess if the member is a covered entity and HCC.
+5. Any Texas State workforce member who undertakes a new activity that would make that member a health care provider under HIPAA, or a business associate, is obligated to notify the HIPAA Privacy Officer and Chief Information Security Officer before engaging in the activity to assess if the member is a covered entity and HCC.

 6. Texas State shall require any third-party vendor performing covered functions for the university to enter into a business associate agreement with Texas State.
 It will also require any Texas State colleges, schools, institutes, centers, departments, offices, or units performing business associate functions for an HCC to enter into a memorandum of understanding (MOU) with the HCC that would provide the same satisfactory assurances as a business associate agreement.